 The fourth initiative involves private-sector companies that have applied for Supplemental Type Certificates for specific piston engine and aircraft models to operate with new, unleaded aviation gasoline formulations.
 The FAA is actively working to support all of these initiatives.

-What is FAA doing in the short-term to reduce lead emissions from airports?
+What is FAA doing in the short-term to reduce lead emissions?